deglm006/propel/README.md

 Besides the term stack we allowed the program to have access to all basic integer functions as well as exec dupe and integers 1 and 0.

-Our error function was setup in a way to penalize an incorrect coefficient stronger than an incorrect exponent as the coefficient requires multiplication of two values which has the possibilty to result in a wide variety of coefficient.
+Our error function was setup in a way to penalize an incorrect coefficient stronger than an incorrect exponent as the coefficient requires multiplication of two values which has the possibility to result in a wide variety of coefficient.
 This is done by seeing if the coefficient is a multiple of either the starting coefficient or 1 of the starting exponent.
 If it is not a flat penalty is given along with a general distance from correct value deduction.
 In contrast, the exponent only needs to be subtracted to get the right value and as such we judge the distance alone.
 Our intention is to try and give the program the information is needs to know that it is required to multiply one value, but only subtract with the other.

 ## Results